danielcbit/apcctrl/doc/manual/manual.rst

     configuration file (not the name in the EEPROM).

 *connected*
-    is 1 if apcupsd is connected to the UPS via a serial port (or a USB port).
+    is 1 if apcctrl is connected to the UPS via a serial port (or a USB port).
 In most configurations, this will be the case.
-In the case of a Slave machine where apcupsd is not directly connected to the UPS, this value will be 0.
+In the case of a Slave machine where apcctrl is not directly connected to the UPS, this value will be 0.

 *powered*
-    is 1 if the computer on which apcupsd is running is powered by the UPS and 0 if not.
+    is 1 if the computer on which apcctrl is running is powered by the UPS and 0 if not.
 At the moment, this value is unimplemented and always 0.